Bridgestone Logo

 The logo, one might say, has radically changed:

 As a result, the icon was colored in black, yellow, and red, making the inscription wider and denser.
-However, due to the narrow inter-character space, the name of the Bridgestone company was hard to read, even in the upper case.
+However, due to the narrow inter-character spacing, the name of the Bridgestone company was hard to read, even in uppercase.

 1977 – 1980

-The icon disappeared from the Bridgestone logo, and the letters were, on the contrary, enlarged, which is why they occupied the entire space.
-In addition, the authors of the logo worked on the style of the inscription, as a result of which it received a right-sided slope.
-But the designers kept the smoothness of the letters.
+The icon disappeared from the Bridgestone logo, and the letters, by contrast, were enlarged, which is why they occupied the entire space.
+In addition, the logo’s authors worked on the inscription’s style, resulting in a rightward slope.
+But the designers kept the letters’ smoothness.

 1980 – 1984

-To modernize the logo and elevate the visual identity to new heights, the developers used the technique of negative space.
+To modernize the logo and elevate the visual identity, the developers used negative space.
 They circled each letter with a thick black line, leaving a white void inside.
 As a result, the glyphs were connected.
-On the left, a dark triangle was added, laid on one edge, and the other was in front of the letter “B” and was aligned with it in height.
+On the left, a dark triangle was added, lying on one edge, with the other in front of the letter “B” and aligned with it in height.

 1984 – 2011

 PAOS, Inc has developed a new identity for Bridgestone.
-It changed absolutely everything – from the font to the graphics.
-For example, the triangle was recolored red, flipped, and made a “B” element.
+It changed absolutely everything from the font to the graphics.
+For example, the triangle was recolored red, flipped, and made into a “B” element.
 It was at the top left and replaced the corner of the letter.
-The glyphs were presented in the style of Nightwraith Italic – rounded, streamlined, sans-serif, with a point in the inner space.
+The glyphs were presented in the style of Nightwraith Italic, a rounded, streamlined sans-serif with a point in the inner space.

 2011 – today

 The current version of the logo is based on the previous version.
-However, it has become more refined and easy to read – with rounding outside and inside.
-The line width of the letters is half as wide as before, although their style is retained.
+However, it has become more refined and easier to read, with rounded corners on both the inside and the outside.
+The line width of the letters is half that of before, while their style is retained.
 The only exception is “R,” in which the leg is no longer curved but straight.
-The color of the triangular element “B” has become darker by several tones, so now it is closer to burgundy.
+The color of the triangular element “B” has darkened by several tones, so it is now closer to burgundy.

 Font and Colors

 Bridgestone’s visual identity has evolved steadily and evenly.
-Its evolution took place within the framework of one form: on the right – the company’s name, and on the left – a graphic symbol.
+Its evolution took place within a single format: on the right, the company’s name, and on the left, a graphic symbol.
 The fonts were actively changing: in each new logo, the typography was significantly different from the previous one.
-But the corporate palette remained unchanged and always contained monochrome.
+But the corporate palette remained unchanged, always containing monochrome.

 For the emblems of the Japanese industrial corporation, the designers chose a restrained but massive typeface.
 In particular, these are fonts that are as close as possible to Garamond Nova Pro Ultra, Battlefin Black, Annonce Regular (or its free analog Reservoir Grunge Regular), and Nightwraith Italic.
 They make the inscription large and geometric, which is just right for a manufacturer of components and components for transport equipment.

-The corporate palette consists of a combination of black and red in two shades.
+The corporate palette consists of two shades of black and red.
 The 1974-1977 logo also used yellow.
 The background is neutral white.
-This range emphasizes the technical focus of the brand and its dynamics.
+This range emphasizes the brand’s technical focus and dynamics.